sheyoshida/uncharted-music-discovery-app/unit-3-final-project/weekly_retros/weekly_retrospective.md

 - Goals/Responsibilities Last Week: Complete wireframing, build collection carousel view, work on accessing Spotify API data to collect albums, songs and song previews.
 - Did you meet your goals/responsibilities last week?
 Why or why not?
 The carousel only scrolls in one direction.
 Spotify API calls work nicely but sometimes returned data is inconsistent.
 - Goals/Responsibilities This Week: populate api data, work on presentation, get carousel workign properly
-* **Team goal for this week**: Get MVP, first screen working smoothly and have presentation for Tuesday.
+* **Team goal for this week**: Get base features working smoothly and have presentation for Tuesday.
 Name app.

 **Additional Discussion Topics**: